natashasrivastava/natsri7/README.md

 - 👋 Hola!
 - I'm Natasha Srivastava
-- I’m interested in Machine Learning
+- I’m interested in Machine Learning and Web Development.
 - I’m currently learning DSA.
 - How to reach me
   https://www.linkedin.com/in/natasha-srivastava-611370a7/